mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 * Cannot handle large data well (maximum data size is 1-million rows, which is not very big)
 * Functions are buried in cells, which leads to errors and difficult debugging.

-And yes, this is the **Blue Screen of Death**, and I used to get this constantly when doing data analysis.
+And yes, this is the **Blue Screen of Death**, and I used to get this constantly when doing data analysis in Excel.

 ![](/assets/blue_screen_of_death.jpg)

 So please use Excel wisely.

-# 2. Pick a Development Tool
+# 2. How to pick a development tool

 Next, it's time to pick an integrated development environment (IDE), which is just a fancy term for the thing I type code into.